Maruqes/HyperHive/EXTRA-INSTALL.md

    ```bash
    sudo ./scripts/master/setup_dhcp.sh <wan-interface>
    ```
    Supply the upstream/WAN NIC (e.g., `enp1s0`).
 Run this only after the master’s isolated interface already uses the name `512rede` (perform Step 4 on the master first).
-The script writes `dnsmasq` config, enables masquerading, and starts `dnsmasq-512rede.service`.
+The script now auto-creates a macvtap child named `512rede-host` linked to the physical NIC, assigns `192.168.76.1/24`, writes the `dnsmasq` config, enables masquerading, and starts `dnsmasq-512rede-host.service`.

 4. **Rename the isolated NIC to `512rede` (master + every LAN-connected slave).**
    ```bash